Social Icons

 Directed by Tom George

-It took a lot for me to be able to finish this movie.
-Sometimes I think the critics are just having a go at us telling us that a movie is good all for you to see it and wonder what is good about it.
-This supposed Mystery-Comedy about Agatha Christie’s play The Mousetrap ties itself to the death of the man picked to be the director of the movie adaptation, in this movie that is not in real life.
+It took a lot for me to finish this movie.
+Sometimes I think the critics are just having a go at us, telling us that a movie is good, only for us to watch it and wonder what’s so good about it.
+This supposed Mystery-Comedy about Agatha Christie’s play The Mousetrap ties itself to the death of the man picked to be the director of the movie adaptation, in this movie, not in real life.

-For me the movie fails in nailing down a good enough reason why I should care about the turmoil caused by the death of this supposed intelligent director.
-I say this not because I think that the death of anyone is irrelevant, but when you decide to make the character annoying (just to make everyone have a reason to want him dead) and you kill him all in the first ten minutes, then why should I care.
-You went elaborate for him to be disliked, so why should I care if his character gets bumped in the first ten minutes.
+For me, the movie fails to nail down a good enough reason why I should care about the turmoil caused by the death of this supposedly intelligent director.
+I say this not because I think the death of anyone is irrelevant, but when you make the character annoying (just to give everyone a reason to want him dead) and kill him off in the first ten minutes, then why should I care?
+You went all out to make him disliked, so why should I care if his character gets bumped off in the first ten minutes?

-Then comes the characters who came to solve the case, the Inspector Stoppard (Rockwell) and Constable Stalker (Ronan).
-Neither of them looked good enough to solve the case of a missing shoe in an enclosed room.
-They both looked out of their depths and when the case ended, it just seemed like these stumbled their way to the end of the movie, being the ones to trip themselves up.
+Then come the characters who are supposed to solve the case: Inspector Stoppard (Rockwell) and Constable Stalker (Ronan).
+Neither of them seemed capable enough to solve the case of a missing shoe in an enclosed room.
+They both looked out of their depth, and when the case ended, it just seemed like they stumbled their way to the end of the movie, tripping themselves up along the way.

-I hardly saw any detective work that looked like what you will see in a murder mystery movie.
-Then they did not help in making me care anything for this movie when flash backs of the dead character just made you not even care what else the others have going on to want him dead.
+I hardly saw any detective work that resembled what you’d expect in a murder mystery movie.
+They didn’t help me care about this movie either.
+The flashbacks of the dead character just made you not even care about what the others had going on or why they wanted him dead.

 0 comments: